Table of Contents

 List out the risk factors of acidity?

 Acidity is a common medical condition, which affects people of all ages and sex.
-According to the records, more than 60 millions of people suffer from acidity and Gastroesophageal Reflux Disease.
+According to the records, more than 60 million people suffer from acidity and Gastroesophageal Reflux Disease.
 The main cause is the lifestyle factor, obesity and regular use of certain drugs.

 What are the main acidity symptoms?